mlech26l/qnn_robustness_benchmarks/README.md

 make
 ```

-## Running the encoding and SMT solvers
+## Running the Bit-vector SMT encodings on the benchmarks

 ```bash
 # Checking MNIST test set sample 1 with epsilon=1